jtripper/plugin-based-irc-bot/README.md

 Every class should also have a help() function that lists the command usage, this is automatically executed upon errors.

-The __init__ function should accept the IRC class as an argument and save this as self.bot.
+The __init__ function should accept the IRC class as an argument.
 Every other function should accept an instance of the Message class.

 ### IRC()